popsim-consortium/adding-species-manuscript/adding_species_manuscript.md

 With a great many contigs,
 there wouldn't be much difference between a stdpopsim script and a python script that does many msprime simulations with contig lengths drawn from some list.
-Contig-level assemblies are sometimes annotated, and simulations of regions around specific genes may be of interest. stdpopsim might make it relatively easy to simulate selection on the genic regions of such contigs, but it is our opinion that using the precise location of genes on many, unlinked contigs is false precision: users would be better off comparing results to simulations of anonymous genomes
+Contig-level assemblies are sometimes annotated, and simulations of regions around specific genes or genomic features (eg. exons) may be of interest. stdpopsim might make it relatively easy to simulate selection on the genic regions of such contigs, but it is our opinion that using the precise location of genes on many, unlinked contigs is false precision: users would be better off comparing results to simulations of anonymous genomes